cornerstonejs/dicomParser/README.md

 Backlog
 ------------

-* Testing / Bug fixing (may be lurking bugs in sequences and undefined lengths)
 * Add conversion functions for the VR's that don't have them yet
 * Figure out how to automatically generate documentation from the source (jsdoc)
 * Create bower package
 * Add support for AMD loaders
 * Create an example that leverages a data dictionary
-* Have examples detect older browsers and tell the user to upgrade
 * Figure out why drag and drop doesn't work for IE11
 * Add unit tests for sequence parsing functionality